 Employers might want to do a risk assessment of their workplaces and practices when preparing their internal vaccination policy.
 For instance, one infection could have more significant adverse consequences in a nursing home than in other places of employment.
 In addition, different policies may be needed when employees are required to travel to high-risk areas as part of their job obligations.

 The roles and responsibilities of employers regarding COVID-19 vaccinations are still unclear.
-Most countries have not yet approved a vaccine and uncertainty remains around the long-term efficacy and availability of COVID-19 vaccines.
+Many countries have not yet administered a vaccine and uncertainty remains around the long-term efficacy and availability of COVID-19 vaccines.
 There are still many questions that will remain unanswered until governments offer more direction to employers.
-At this stage, employers should monitor any updates in their jurisdictions closely and prepare a legal risk assessment of the impact of a vaccination plan to ensure that potential liabilities are addressed by clear internal policies.
+At this stage, employers should continue monitoring any updates in their jurisdictions closely and prepare a legal risk assessment of the impact of a vaccination plan to ensure that potential liabilities are addressed by clear internal policies.

 -Lockton Global Benefits